Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 Retrieves information about currently subscribed services and available services.

 The `available` values are the SDK's services that an application can subscribe to receive notifications about.
 A feature generally requires a subscription to its service in order to be fully functional.

 The `subscribed` values are the SDK's services that the application has an active subscription for.
-Services are subscribed to using the [services.subscribe][117] API.
+Services are subscribed to using the [services.subscribe][128] API.

-**Examples**
+#### Examples

 ```javascript
 // Get the lists of services.